AIPI510/aipi510-fall24/README.md

 # Team Assignment #1

+* Team: RRKing
+* Members: Ruoxin Wang, Ruonan Shi

 ## Data Sourcing
+### Using the USDA FoodData Central API

+* Search food items and its information.
+* Get food nutrients content.
+* Visualizaiton and analysis on food that user search.

 ## Instructions
 1. Create a feature branch in the class GitHub repository for your team.